December 3, 2019 |

 “This past year during a delayed move-in, we committed to a daily email by 5 p.m. with updates,” Kosior says.
 “Even if there was no news from construction, we wanted residents and parents to know we were on top of any updates that did come through and would keep them informed as soon as we had new information.”

 While bad turns, where apartments aren’t ready for the influx of students in August, aren’t the same as construction delays, Dinerstein treats them the same from a communication standpoint.
 “It’s important to communicate updates to the future resident and his or her parents to show the team is aware of the turn mistakes, is working to remedy the problem, and will be as accommodating as possible in the interim,” Kosior says.

-To learn more about the hidden pitfalls in turns and other helpful industry information, check out our conference, CampusConnex, in February.
+To learn more about the hidden pitfalls in turns, check out CampusConnex.